kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 * As Ana the Application Developer, I wish to be able to configure that some or all of my service exposed via Gateway API requires Authentication, and ideally to be able to make Authorization decisions about _which_ authenticated clients are allowed to access.
+* As Ana the Application Developer, I wish to be able to redirect users to a login page when they lack authentication, while unauthenticated API access gets the proper 40x response.
 * As Chihiro the Cluster Admin, I wish to be able to configure default Authentication settings (at least), with an option to enforce Authentication settings (preferable but not required) for some set of services exposed via Gateway API inside my cluster.
 * More User Stories welcomed here!